Section Two: Using Disability Services and Accommodations

-To request that DSPS convert materials from print into alternate media, students consult first with their counselor/advisor.
+To request that DSPS convert materials from print into alternate media, students consult first with their DSS counselor or LD Specialist.
 The Alternate Media Specialist handles the specific requests for conversion.
 See Steps page for details on accessing these services.

 Alternate media may be either